pwnlandia/mhn/README.md

     After this step, the server should run using Flask's built in HTTP server, using address `0.0.0.0`.
 This setup is not recommended for a production environment.

-2. The MHN server uses celery tasks to download rules periodically, in order for this to work, the following commands must be ran and kept alive.
-Using a different console window is recommended:
+    Note that this command also runs two celery commands internally as the MHN server uses celery tasks to download rules periodically.

     `celery -A mhn.tasks --config=config beat`

     `celery -A mhn.tasks --config=config worker`

-   Append `&` to the commands in order for them to run in the background.
+    `&` is appended to the commands in order for them to run in the background.

 ## LICENSE